Rosa Brooks: Writings

 Brooks authored the 2016 book How Everything Became War and the Military Became Everything.
 It was a New York Times Notable Book of the Year and was selected by Military Times as one of the ten best books of the year.
 The book was also shortlisted for the Lionel Gelber Prize and the Arthur Ross Book Award.

 In 2021, she published Tangled Up in Blue: Policing the American City, which is about her experience as a reserve police officer in Washington, D.C.
+Tangled Up in Blue was selected by the Washington Post as one of the best non-fiction books of 2021.

 Political commentary

-In addition to her columns for the Los Angeles Times and Foreign Policy, Brooks was a founder of Foreign Policys weekly podcast, The E.R., and is now a member of the Deep State Radio podcast team.
+In addition to serving as a weekly opinion columnist for the Los Angeles Times and Foreign Policy, Brooks was a founder of Foreign Policys weekly podcast, The E.R., and is now a member of the Deep State Radio podcast team.
 She has been a frequent guest and panelist on MSNBC, Fox, CNN and NPR.
-Brooks has contributed op-eds and book reviews to the Washington Post, The New York Times, The Atlantic, The Wall Street Journal and numerous other publications.
+Brooks has contributed numerous op-eds and book reviews to the Washington Post, The New York Times, The Atlantic, The Wall Street Journal and numerous other publications.